migueltc13/HC-SR04/README.md

 After compiling the .ino file the code can be send to the ESP and the installation phase is over.
 Special thanks to...
 (ESP8266 community) (Blynk - V) (...)

-There's a shell file "~/src/ttyUSB0.sh" to open the USB0 port to enable the connection (Ubuntu).<br />
+There's a shell file "ttyUSB0.sh", located in the "src" dir made to open the USB0 port to enable the ESP connection (Ubuntu).<br />
-That does the following:
+That runs the following command:
   ```bash
   sudo chmod -R 777 /dev/ttyUSB0
   ```